You do not have to master any complex subjects to become a pilot.

-Suppose you do not understand the simple Newton law (which I believe anyone with minimal education background understands today).
+Suppose you do not understand the simple Newton’s law (which I believe anyone with minimal education background understands today).
 In that case, the matters discussed during flight training ground school will be slightly tricky for you.

 By challenging, I do not mean you will not understand.

-I only mean it may take a little while to comprehend and catch up with the class discussion.
+It may take a little while to comprehend and catch up with the class discussion.

 NOW, I asked myself, why did I study mathematics?